 While we’re all about charitable contributions, the process can be a bit complicated.
-That’s why we wanted to mirror Fidelity Charitable’s helpful approach with a concept was friendly, straightforward, and, above all, human.
+That’s why we wanted to mirror Fidelity Charitable’s helpful approach with a concept that was friendly, straightforward, and, above all, human.

 Thankfully, our client gave us the green light to push past a “safe approach” and do something unusual and attention-grabbing.
 So, we decided to embrace technology and test out how far we could push our new 3D printer.
 Our concept was based on a flip board—sort of like a modified game of Connect Four—and we printed all of the assets for the video, like the rig that holds the “cards,” as well as the wooden cards themselves.